Echoes of 2006: Jazz Fest returns to New Orleans for 2022

 Jazz Fest returns as COVID-19 cases are at a lower point than they’ve been in months and two-thirds of the U.S. population is vaccinated.
 Mask mandates, public gathering limits and proof-of-vaccine requirements have been lifted in New Orleans.
 Hospitalizations remain low in Louisiana after reaching dangerous peaks in 2020 and 2021.

-Jazz Fest hotel occupancy rates haven’t rebounded to the 2019 levels yet.
+Jazz Fest hotel occupancy rates have not rebounded to the 2019 levels yet.
 Kelly Schulz of the tourism association New Orleans & Co., said downtown and French Quarter hotels so far project occupancy to be about 80%.
 It was around 90% three years ago.

 But Schulz points to several signs of recovery, among them this year’s return of the Mardi Gras season’s parades and parties, the NCAA Final Four basketball tournament, a recent pro golf tournament, NBA playoff games and two major conventions.